1. Products

 The LibGD library has provided complete support for programmatically cropping and Flipping images using C commands.
 The library has provided multiple functions for flipping the image, such as flipping the image horizontally or vertically as well as both.
 Same like flipping you can also easily rotate it according to your own needs.
 Once done you can save the images with ease.
 It also provides support for converting PNG and JPEG images to other supported file formats.

-Convert PNG Image to AVIF via C API
+How to Convert PNG Image to AVIF via C API?

 int main(int argc, char **argv)